 - The man-hours required to build a system from scratch.
 HR will have to submit specifications, screen designs, system edits, and reporting requirements.
 Development will have to create the software and test it for bugs, and IT will have to maintain it and provide full-time support.

 - While the software is designed especially for your business, it is never right on the first run.
 Any changes or updates needed in the future will be dependent on your development team’s availability.
-If the software isn’t a priority for IT, you’re stuck with a system no one can use.
+If the software isn’t a priority for IT then you will be stuck with a system no one can use.

 - On-going training falls to HR and IT, eating up even more of your time and resources.